 The Ramadan Pavilion is the world’s first-of-its-kind purpose-built architectural structure.
-A biannual showpiece of creative art, design and architectural experimentation inspired by the holy month of Ramadan.
+A biennial showpiece of creative art, design and architectural experimentation inspired by the holy month of Ramadan.
 The Ramadan Pavilion is presented alongside a series of public programming focusing on arts and creativity, including events, workshops, performances, and Open Iftars.

 The inaugural Pavilion was hosted at the V&A Museum’s Exhibition Road Courtyard from 5th March – 1st May 2023.